ocular-d/styleguide-editorial/docs/examples-placeholders.md

 - make it all caps.
 For example, *ACCOUNT*
 - separate words with underscores.
 For example, *ACCOUNT_ID*
 - Introduce the code sample you're about to show and explain what it allows to do
+- Describe the placeholder values in a unordered list, sorting them in the order they appear in the code block
+- When the placeholder value is ambiguous, add an example.
+For example, '*ACCOUNT_ID* is the email you registered with.
+For example *you@acmecorp.com*'
+- When adding an example,

 **:thumbsup: Correct**